 They were in the background at Kinston, Whitehall, and helped tear up railroad track in Goldsboro.
 At the end of December they joined the 18th Corps, but were told their muskets were not good enough.
 They then were sent to Colonel Jourdan's Brigade, and moved to Camp Jourdan.
 By April they were digging trenches.
 There was a bit more small fighting before they sailed back to Boston in June.
 You can read More Details about the 9 Month Tour.

-If you have a particular company you're interested in, email me and I'll make it a priority to put up their roster.
+If you have a particular company you're interested in, Contact Lisa Shea and I'll make it a priority to put up their roster.
 Read through the new Letters of the Mass 3rd that we have on line.
 If you're related, add your name to the Mass 3rd Infantry Descendant listing!

 Note that this is the INFANTRY site.
 The cavalry and artillery were quite separate, and I don't have any information on them.